 We are living in stressful times.
 There is so much talk on social media which instigates even apolitical people to take sides.
 Then there are acts of terrorism, videos of vandalism, true or fake, which whip up emotion.
 Everyone is enticed to have an opinion and stick to that opinion vociferously.
 We keep arguing till the other side loses interest.
 The other side will not give up, ever, either.

-A lot of behavioural researchers are trying to decode happiness.
+A lot of behavioral researchers are trying to decode happiness.
 One very significant factor for maintaining good health, our own happiness and those of others, is to be kind.
-Kindness should be practised like one would practise yoga or meditation for our good health.
+Kindness should be practiced like one would practice yoga or meditation for our good health.
 This is a timely reminder that the scientists have given us.
 In these days of virulent anger and vicious greed, it is good to remember that in being kind to others, we are being kind to ourselves.

 “Three things in human life are important.
 The first is to be kind.
 The second is to be kind.
 And the third is to be kind.” – Henry James